windhooked/saprest/README.md

 # SAP REST Gateway Service

-A simlple nano service for interfacing with SAP NW RFC The services makes use of https://github.com/SAP/gorfc and echo
+A simple service for interfacing with SAP NW RFC in REST, REST to SAP RFC Gateway The services makes use of https://github.com/SAP/gorfc and echo

 It encodes/decodes JSON from from and to map[string]interface{}